TSHABBA01/alx-pre_course/README.md

 My first readme
-Busi rocks at this coding stuff
+Busi rocks at this coding stuff!!!!